 Ben already felt like himself, just currently quite wretched.
 He didn’t say anything, and kept lying on the floor, rolling to his stomach so he was face-down.
 Once comfortable, he started crying again.
 He heard Han sigh, get to his feet, and walk away.
 A click, and the door was locked once more.

 He ran out of tears quite quickly.
 His throat was raw and dry, and his nose was stuffed.
 He sat up, pulling the book close by the corner.
 He promised Leia he’d be gentle with them; now that promise was broken.
 He should’ve held on tighter.
-He started leafing through the pages, but they only made them anxious: he wasn’t seeing the beautiful pictures, but all the ways the book has been ravaged, a crease here, a bent page there.
+He started leafing through the pages, but they only made him anxious: he wasn’t seeing the beautiful pictures, but all the ways the book has been ravaged, a crease here, a bent page there.

 The house filled with guests.
 He sensed it in the corner of his consciousness, louder than the clamour of their conversation.
 He could hear their thoughts.
 It was a rather annoying sort of noise, which echoed base emotions— he picked up fear and puzzlement, but also stubborn, boasting hope.
 He was used to the thoughts clouding the mind of his parents and servants; they were predictable.
 The noise of new people was annoying at best.
 He tried to cover his ears, but it didn’t help — never did.